violetr/fem/README.md

 fem.labels_
 ```

-You can specify a fixed value b for the outlier threshold:
+You can specify a number between 0 (reject everything) and 1 (reject nothing) for the outlier rejection:

 ```python
 fem = FEM(K, thres = b)